profjdbayliss/accessDenied/README.md

 All players do each phase together and nobody starts the next phase before everybody has finished the current phase.

-**Draw regular card phase**: Draw until you have 6 cards in your hand.
+**Draw, Discard, and Discuss**: Draw until you have 6 cards in your hand.
+If one or more of the cards are discussion cards, then discuss the topic of the cards for five minutes.
+Redraw until you have six cards.
 Optionally, you may discard one to two cards into your discard pile and redraw until you get 6.
 The round always starts with six cards per player unless it’s the end of the game where somebody has run out of cards.

 **Defense phase**: Lay down up to 1 card that gives defense to a facility (+1 are most common).
 This phase may be skipped if nobody has any cards to play.
 Defense and station cards have a blue title background.